LN2306/Account-Page/README.txt

-This is for the Account Page
+Change to check for commmit.